Rensing-Lab/TAPscan-v4-website/README.md

 To throw away your TAPscan images, containers, volumes, you run `make delete`.
 This will delete any data in the TAPscan database as well, so use with care!

+To delete and rebuild TAPscan from the data in the `_data` folder, you can use `make rebuild`

 ## Preparing data for upload